The Stupa Project for World Peace

 THE STUPAS AT HOLY ISLAND

-Although the Samye Ling Stupa itself will soon be completed the Stupa project is part of a wider vision.
-Many smaller Stupas have already been built at Samye Ling and on Holy Island, just off Arran on the West Coast of Scotland where a large Stupa is planned for the future.
+Although the Samye Ling Stupa itself is completed The Stupa project is part of a wider vision.
+Many smaller Stupas have already been built at Samye Ling and on Holy Isle , situated just off Arran on the West Coast of Scotland, here another large Stupa is planned for the future.

 THE HERITAGE PROJECT